Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-2-20-DBS101_FlippedClass2.md

 Entity keys: are the attributes that uniquely define the entity with the entity sets.

 ## Relationship
 It defines how the entities are associated with each other.
 It is illustrated with diamond or directly labeled on the connecting lines.
+Weak relationship are drawn as double diamond.

 ## Recursive relationships